google/flax/docs/flip/2434-general-metadata.md

 The ``add_axis`` and ``remove_axis`` method return an instance of their own type instead of mutating in-place.
 Typically, an implementation would be a ``flax.struct.PyTreeNode`` because the box should still be a valid JAX value and must therefore be handled by the PyTree API.
-Calling ``jax.tree_map`` on a boxed value will simply map over the value in the box.
+Calling ``jax.tree.map`` on a boxed value will simply map over the value in the box.
-The lifted transforms that need to handle metadata will call ``jax.tree_map(..., is_leaf=lambda x: isinstance(x, AxisMetadata))`` to find the AxisMetadata instances within a PyTree.
+The lifted transforms that need to handle metadata will call ``jax.tree.map(..., is_leaf=lambda x: isinstance(x, AxisMetadata))`` to find the AxisMetadata instances within a PyTree.

 Advantages of the boxing approach:
 1. Boxing can be used outside of Flax and metadata is automatically "inherited".
-For example, the optimizer state will have the same partitioning spec as the parameters, because the state is initialized using a ``jax.tree_map`` over the boxed parameters.
+For example, the optimizer state will have the same partitioning spec as the parameters, because the state is initialized using a ``jax.tree.map`` over the boxed parameters.
 2. Boxes are composable.
 3. Boxing avoids string manipulation and generally avoids having to handle additional auxiliary collections like "param_axes" in the current partitioning API.